BACK

 Animation studios continue to partner with PSAs into the present.
 For example, during the COVID-19 pandemic, Cartoon Network has put out many PSAs focused on good hand washing, cleanliness, and hygiene best practices.
 The key here is knowing your target audience and presenting the information in a way that will best connect to that audience.

-Animation can take a PSA to the next level by conveying a lot of information in a small amount of time, using an imaginative scenario or unique character to communicate with the audience, or artistically depicting an emotional story.
-For example, at Duke & Duck, we created a PSA for the Consumer Healthcare Products Association (CHPA) that advocates for the modernization of dietary supplement regulation and supports consumer health.
-This PSA packs a lot of information into a short run time but leaves viewers feeling inspired to look at their supplements and help fight for modernization.
-And for the National Academies of Sciences, Engineering, and Medicine, we created a PSA that brought one teacher’s personal story to life, in order to connect with teachers who are desperately trying to help students struggling with bullying but are unsure how to help.
+Animation can elevate a PSA by conveying a wealth of information in a brief time, using imaginative scenarios, unique characters, or artistic storytelling to engage the audience.
+For example, at Duke & Duck, we created a PSA for the Consumer Healthcare Products Association (CHPA) that advocates for the modernization of dietary supplement regulations and supports consumer health.
+Despite its short runtime, this PSA effectively inspires viewers to examine their supplements and join the fight for modernization.
+Similarly, for the National Academies of Sciences, Engineering, and Medicine, we crafted a PSA that brought a teacher’s personal story to life, connecting with educators who are striving to help students facing bullying but are unsure how to assist.

 Animated PSAs for Kids